-If you dispute our assessment please read our factsheet If you disagree with an assessment (IR778).
-The four-month period for you to issue a notice of proposed adjustment (NOPA) to your self-assessment will start on the date Inland Revenue receives your return.
+If you dispute our assessment please go to www.ird.govt.nz (search keyword: disputes) for more information.
+The fourmonth period for you to issue a notice of proposed adjustment (NOPA) to your self-assessment will start on the date Inland Revenue receives your return.